Paul Craig Roberts: Foreign policy

-Charges of conspiracy theorizing and antisemitism
+Charges of conspiracy theorizing

 Writing in USA Today, Darrell Delamaide has described Roberts as a "conspiracy theorist", a charge echoed by Luke Brinker of Salon, and Michael C. Moynihan of The Daily Beast, who has also described him as partaking in "Putin worship".
 Roberts has rejected the label and, in turn, described Jonathan Chait and Amy Knight as conspiracy theorists.

 Roberts has described himself as a "9/11 skeptic" and spoken at 9/11 Truth movement events.
 Regarding the assassination of John F. Kennedy, Roberts has written that "all evidence pointed to a plot by the Joint Chiefs, CIA, and Secret Service whose right-wing leaders had concluded that President Kennedy was too 'soft on communism'".
 He has also stated that the Charlie Hebdo shooting has many of the characteristics of a false flag operation" motivated in part “to stifle the growing European sympathy for the Palestinians and to realign Europe with Israel”.
 The Washington Post noted that in 2014 Roberts speculated on his blog that Ebola originated as a US bioweapon and this was picked up by North Korea's state media.
+In 2003, the Southern Poverty Law Center criticized Roberts for promoting the antisemitic Cultural Marxism conspiracy theory in a review of Pat Buchanan’s The Death of the West.